dfxnoodle/excel-label-generate/BUGFIX_PUBLICATION_CODES.md

 Modified the bulletin section (around line 402-442) to:

 1. Check `display_publication_codes_on_label` config to determine which columns to check
-2. Look for copy counts in the specified columns (BE, BC, BEC, etc.)
+2. Look for copy counts in the specified columns (BE, BC, etc.)
 3. **Actually use** the calculated copies number to override `bulletin_number_text`
 4. Display it as "Rec. # {count}"